rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

   you write `Mix([ PinkNoise.ar(0.1), FSinOsc.ar(801, 0.1), LFSaw.ar(40, 0.1)])]`, you immediately get the expanded `Sum3` UGen, whereas in ScalaCollider, an instance of the `Mix` class will actually be stored in the `SynthGraph`.
 Or if you write `SinOsc.ar([400, 600])` in SuperCollider, you immediately get an array of two `SinOsc` UGens, whereas in ScalaCollider the graph element `SinOsc` is one object with the multi-channel input.
 This behaviour enables a number of interesting ways in which synth graphs can be manipulated and extended.
-  For SoundProcesses it means, you will have a great number of graph elements which bridge the `Synth` to its environment such as control inputs, even if those inputs are not yet defined or determined at the moment the graph function is written.
+  For SoundProcesses, it means you will have a great number of graph elements which bridge the `Synth` to its environment such as control inputs, even if those inputs are not yet defined or determined at the moment the graph function is written.
+This makes the `SynthGraph` in SoundProcesses more akin to the functions in SuperCollider's JITLib.

 Other than that, creating a `SynthGraph` looks exactly like creating a `SynthDef` (minus the naming).
 The graph elements corresponding with UGens are written almost identical to their
 SuperCollider counterparts.
 The analog bubbles graph in SuperCollider would be written like this: